Akzo Nobel confirms merger talks with Axalta

-AMSTERDAM, Oct 30 (Reuters) - Akzo Nobel, the Dutch maker of paints and coatings, confirmed on Monday it was in talks to buy U.S. coatings maker Axalta Coating Systems Ltd .
+AMSTERDAM (Reuters) - Akzo Nobel, the Dutch maker of paints and coatings, confirmed on Monday it was in talks to buy U.S. coatings maker Axalta Coating Systems Ltd.

 Akzo said in a statement the companies were in “constructive talks” but there was no guarantee they would come to a successful conclusion.